Peer, Belgium: History

 Peer is the birth place of the composer Armand Preud'homme.
 From 1990 to 2018 the Armand Preud'homme Museum remembered to his life and work.

-The village Grote Brogel, part of Peer, claims to be the birthplace of Pieter Bruegel.
+The village Grote-Brogel, part of Peer, claims to be the birthplace of Pieter Bruegel.
 The Bruegel Foundation was also founded in Peer to research the history of Peer and Pieter Bruegel.

-Kleine Brogel, a village that is a part of Peer, includes Kleine Brogel Air Base.
-Rumours that American nuclear weapons under the NATO nuclear sharing program were stationed at Kleine Brogel have never been confirmed.
+Kleine-Brogel, a village that is a part of Peer, includes Kleine Brogel Air Base.
+Rumours that American nuclear weapons under the NATO nuclear sharing program were stationed at Kleine Brogel were eventually confirmed by Minister of Defence Pieter De Crem in 2008.

 Climate

 Peer has in the summer quite a nice temperature, around 20 degrees Celsius.
 In the winter it normally snows.